geyang/deep_learning_notes/Proj_Molecular_Simulation/README.md

 adding the interactive term and the static term.

-This is a nice and simple work around that allows us to avoid writing our own tensor operator in c++ with definition of the backward gradient.
-The point of this exercise is to use tensorflow's automatic gradient calculation
+This is a nice and simple work around that allows us to avoid writing our own tensor operator in c++ with definition of the gradient.
+Doing so would've defeated the purpose of this exercise, which is to use tensorflow's automatic gradient calculation as stated in the [motiations](#Motivations) session.

 ```python
 # Here we define the trap potential function for each xy pair (is a tensor).